 As they say, it has been just one thing after another

 First the fridge, which had been giving us grief for months (the door wouldn’t close properly, which is not a good thing in a fridge), gave up the ghost.
 Being an integrated freeze-freezer, it is no small matter to identify a suitable replacement and get it fitted.
 (If you don’t have to have an integrated fridge, my advice is don’t get one.)
 Good old John Lewis!
-We ordered it, and (in good time for Christmas), two blokes duly arrived to install it.
+We ordered it, and (in good time for Christmas), two men duly arrived to install it.

 I had to wait in the front room for a knock on the door (they were late, surprise, surprise) because the wireless doorbell had stopped working.
 Obviously I had tried changing the batteries in the ringer.
 Nothing.
 Must be the bell.
-I prised the bell off, took it inside, changed the battery to be on the safe side, and tested it.
+I prised th efront of the doorbell off, took it inside, changed the battery to be on the safe side, and tested it.
 It worked fine, so I put it back on the door frame.
 It didn’t work, so I took it off and tested it again.
 It worked fine.
 It put it back on the door frame.
 Nothing.
-I moved the ringer thingy around the house but no avail.
+I moved the ringer thing around the house but no avail.
 But I digress.
-The two blokes couldn’t fit the fridge after all, because our doors “hang on” rather than “slide on”, or something like that.
+The two blokes couldn’t fit the fridge after all, because our doors “hang on” rather than “slide on”… or something like that.
 We had to phone JL to explain the situation to someone in Motherwell, after being held in a very long queue, then purchase a different model – which was, of course, quite a lot more expensive.

-What with it being the festive season, one does rather need a fridge so I bought a smallish, cheap one on Amazon and it came the next day.
+What with it being the festive season one does rather need a fridge, so I bought a smallish, cheap one on Amazon and it came the next day.
 Impressive, except that it was damaged, and not in a small way.
 There was a bloody great diagonal dent right across it.
 But we did need a fridge there and then so I negotiated a hefty discount and we kept it, gritting our teeth.

 I crawled out of bed one fine December morning and thought “the house feels a bit chilly”.
 The central heating had stopped working.
 There was nothing wrong with the two-year-old combi boiler; but it was the very 21st-century, wireless-enabled thermostat that wasn’t working.
 No display at all.
 OK, so we need to change the batteries.
 Nothing.
 I eventually got through to the man who had fitted the boiler two years earlier.
 “Ah yes, those things tend to go wrong after two years.”
 That would be because they come with a two years’ guarantee, I suppose.
 Unfortunately he couldn’t help as he longer dealt with domestic heating.
 He kindly recommended someone else: “he’s good if a bit vague”.

 The vague if good plumber and I had a brief conversation.
 He was terribly busy but he would come round and install a new thermostat.
 But he never did.
 After a week or so of turning the heating on and off manually, and waking up in a freezing (loft-extension) bedroom, we started using a fan heater… until it blew up.
-That was the day before the ceiling lamp blew.
+That was the day before the bulb in the ceiling lamp blew.

 Then you start to notice the little things: e.g. the shower plughole is blocked.
 Easily fixed, unlike the CD player whose drawer would no longer stay closed.
 Even if you thump it, it will just keep sliding open and won’t play a disc.
 So that’s something else for the recycling centre (three miles away on the Old Kent Road.)
 But luckily I’d digitised many of my CDs.
 Two days later the Brennan JB7 failed catastrophically, retaining a treasured CD in the process.
 Merry Christmas.